pingidentity/pingdirectory-go-client/docs/ClearPasswordStorageSchemeResponse.md

 ### NewClearPasswordStorageSchemeResponse

-`func NewClearPasswordStorageSchemeResponse(schemas []EnumclearPasswordStorageSchemeSchemaUrn, enabled bool, ) *ClearPasswordStorageSchemeResponse`
+`func NewClearPasswordStorageSchemeResponse(schemas []EnumclearPasswordStorageSchemeSchemaUrn, id string, enabled bool, ) *ClearPasswordStorageSchemeResponse`

 NewClearPasswordStorageSchemeResponse instantiates a new ClearPasswordStorageSchemeResponse object This constructor will assign default values to properties that have it defined,